Not Dressed By Hillary Supporter Michael Kors, Melania Trump Is Long Time Client

 “And you know, when I think about community service, to me no one on this planet has been more about community service than Hillary Clinton.
 The world is her community.
 To be able to present that to her tonight, it’s really going to be an amazing night.”

 At the event, he gave her a custom made, stylish, but functional watch to honor her years of public service.
-On hindsight, that is often what people give when someone retires from a job.
+In hindsight, that is often what people give when someone retires from a job.
 This was obviously not Kors’ intention.

 @KoolaidUSA Nothing says First Family like a photo staged to look like a "Dynasty" promo pic.